Sean Michael Becker: Career

 2004 - Directed video segments for the Seriously Unusual Television Network (S.U.T.N.) which was a Saturday night sketch show that aired on the UPN network.

 2005 - Becker received a nomination and a win for a Northern California Regional Emmy Award in the category of "Entertainment Segment" for the short film "Parallel/Parallel".

 2005 - Becker and producing partner Payman Benz combine all of their individual projects under the company AWKWARD PICTURES.
 They continue to produce joint projects under the company.

 2006 - "The Long Walk Home" (written and directed by Sean Becker) wins Best Comedy at the RadioAlice Film Festival in San Francisco, California.
-It originally premiered earlier that year during the San Diego Comic-Con International Film Festival.
+It originally premiered earlier that year during the San Diego Comic-Con Film Festival.

 2006 - "Tuesday", (written and directed by Payman Benz and Sean Becker) wins "Best Narrative Short" as part of the Moving Pictures Magazine Short Film Contest.
 The award was given at an event during the Sundance Film Festival.

 2007 - "Tuesday" wins "Best in Fest" at the 2007 Wizard World Film Festival in Los Angeles.

 2007 - Awkward Pictures wins the 1st YouTube Sketchies Contest, sponsored by Sierra Mist, where they faced off against over 5,000 other entrants.

 2009 - Becker is nominated for two Streamy Awards, one in the category of editing and another in the category of comedy directing for his work on "The Guild".